-In my recent blogs I began to describe a story of my awakening and a strange love story between myself and Aariel- one of the old Kia agents.
+In my recent blogs I began to describe the story of my awakening and a strange love story between myself and Aariel- one of the old Kia agents.
 Before moving onto the next bit I believe I need to make a small intermission.
 I have realised how difficult it is to describe your inner experiences to somebody from the “outside”.
 Each one of us is bound to have their own perception bias.

 A few days ago I showed my articles to a “friend”.
 I call him a friend even though I am not sure what the right name for that person is.
 He’s a facebook friend, native to India but he uses westernised pseudonym John Joseph on facebook.
 I have no idea who he is or what he looks like.
 We’ve been in contact with each other for over a year.
 He’s a passionate practitioner of Tantra and that’s pretty much all I know about him.
 He rarely ever talks about himself and most of his contact with me constitutes of him sending me inspiring quotes and poems.
 I was curious to see what he was going to make out of my articles even though I knew he had no understanding of the western occult and magick.
 His response was somewhat surprising.
 I copied and posted a few lines: